FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 For detailed analysis and insights, refer to the HTML Python notebook.

 Note: This repository serves as a demonstration of machine learning techniques for loan default prediction.
-Actual implementation may require additional considerations and customization.
+Actual implementation may require customization.